-Yes, if taken in recommended amount.
+Yes, if you take it in the recommended dose.

 Yes, small copies of the document are published here.
 We can provide full copies to our customers.

-You can order chaga extract from our online store.
+You can order Chaga extract from our online store.
 We accept PayPal /credit cards.